A code of conduct for learning in the Episcopal Church in Minnesota’s School for Formation

 - A high tolerance for the exchange and exploration of ideas.
 Anglican and Episcopal identity hinge not on our doctrinal conformity but on our willingness to meet God together in worship.
 Thus respect for individual conscience and evolving processes of collective discernment are key to our formation schools and seminaries.

 - An expectation of respectful communication.
-While it’s often difficult to read tone in text rather than in direct, face-to-face communication, we invite participants to assume positive intent and ask for clarification.
+While much of our community interaction takes place online, and it’s often more difficult to read tone in text than in direct, face-to-face communication, we invite participants to assume positive intent and ask for clarification.

 ECMN and the School for Formation take bullying and aggressive communication very seriously.
 In a case where such a concern is raised by a student or instructor, steps will be taken by a response team of instructors and administrators to clarify the concern, invite reconciliation if it is desired, and to suspend enrollment of participants if they are unwilling to productively change problematic behavior.